DFE-Digital/improving-children-and-family-services-through-digital-technology/content/index.md

 ## Design considerations

-When we design content management systems, we need to consider each of the following areas.
+When we design content management systems, we need to consider each of the following areas:

 1. [Being user-centred and meeting user needs](/principle-1)
 2. [Supporting interoperability](/principle-2)